 - Serving Sauce: The brandy sauce in the recipe card is my favorite to serve with this roast, but you can use something else.
 Horseradish, au jus, Bearnaise, mustard cream sauce, or a creamy mushroom sauce are all good options.

-Prime Rib Temperature Chart
+Prime Rib Roast Temperature Chart

 - Rare: 125°F